 Your job is important, but you are more complex than what you do for a living.
 Take your job seriously, but avoid taking yourself too seriously.
 Most first-year teachers work tirelessly.
-A strong work ethic is necessary, but you can only do so much in a day.
+A strong work ethic is important, but you can only do so much in a day.
 Eat a healthy diet, exercise, and avoid trading sleep to stay caught up.
 The allure of working late will lead to disappointment, irritability, and lower productivity: the fool’s gold of work habits.

 Enjoy the Experience

 Your first year will be demanding, but that doesn’t mean it has to be drudgery.
 You worked hard for this opportunity, so take time to enjoy this incredible experience.
 It will be difficult, but growth and discomfort are synonymous.
-If you are feeling anxious, remind yourself that you need this extra energy to do something so meaningful, and impactful.
+If you are feeling anxious, remind yourself you need this extra energy to do something so meaningful and impactful.
 Your job is to help kids and possibly transform their lives.
 How cool is that?

 Work hard, laugh often, and love big.
 Give your best effort for God and country.
 These aren’t my words, rather, they are pearls of wisdom from a wise woman who once helped me.